Certora/Documentation/docs/prover/cli/options.md

 a verification request to the cloud.

 **When to use it?**
-When you want to check if the spec has correct syntax but do not wish to send a verification request and wait for its results.
+Use it to check if the spec has correct syntax but do not wish to send a verification request and wait for its results.

 Here are a few example scenarios: